 SSRs are very modification-friendly.
 Choose desired paint color, and select Galvalume, other steel substrates, copper, zinc and aluminum depending on design preferences.

-Exposed Fastener Metal Roof
+Exposed Fastened Metal Roof

 Exposed Fastener roofs involve driving fasteners through the panels and directly into the roof deck.
 The edges of the panels overlap, and fasteners are screwed through both layers.
 The fasteners remain visible.

 Exposed fastener roofs are less expensive than standing seam systems.
 Lower cost comes from the fact that these roofs are manufactured with thinner gauge and wider-dimensioned panels, reducing material handling aspects of installation.
 This generally means that less roofing material is needed overall and thinner panels typically cost less.
 Additionally, EF roofs don’t use clips which also reduces costs (i.e. fewer components, and cheaper to install so overall total cost of roof is less).

 With EF roofs, you don’t have to hand or mechanically-seam the panels together.
 Having the panels overlap and fastening them together at the same time means a reduction in overall labor.

 Exposed Fastener roofs do still offer substantial protection against harsh weather elements.
 But it is important to note that industry standards for standing seam versus exposed fastener are not necessarily equal.
 So, for example, wind uplift testing may or may not have been performed on EF roof profiles.
 Also, don’t expect weather-tight warranties to be included.
 Holes are required to secure roof attachment to the deck - a process that is more prone to installation error.
 It’s not called an exposed fastener roof for nothing.